-Currently, the Code does not specifically identify marijuana warehousing as an allowed use but rather has interpreted it as being allowed as it falls into the Warehouse Uses classification.
+Currently, the Code does not specifically identify marijuana warehousing as an allowed use.
+Instead, staff has interpreted the Code as allowing this use under the Warehouse Uses classification.
 Staff reached out to surrounding communities to gain insight on how they regulate marijuana warehouses and found that many do not permit marijuana warehousing.
-Those that do indicated concerns about odor and security.
-State regulations currently require additional odor and safety measures for these types of uses, so staff proposes only to indicate the licensing requirements for when marijuana is being warehoused.
+Those that do indicated that odor and security are among common concerns.
+State regulations currently require additional odor and safety measures for these types of uses, so staff proposes referencing these requirements in the Code.
 The proposal also includes a reference to the Marijuana Establishment section of the Code for ease of use by the public.
 Please see the proposed amendments below in blue):